inuitcss/getting-started/README.md

 Installing new modules via Bower is simple, just refer to the module’s GitHub repository’s README for the specific command.

-Almost all inuitcss modules depend on inuitcss’ default [settings](https://github.com/inuitcss/settings.defaults) and [functions](https://github.com/inuitcss/tools.functions).
+Almost all of inuitcss’ modules depend on inuitcss’ default [settings](https://github.com/inuitcss/settings.defaults) and [functions](https://github.com/inuitcss/tools.functions).
 If you are using Bower then you will get these installed automatically.
 If you are not using Bower,